pyvista/scikit-gmsh/CONTRIBUTING.rst

         """Add two numbers.

         .. deprecated:: 0.37.0
-           Since scikit-gmsh 0.37.0, you can use :func:`scikit-gmsh.add` instead.
+           Since scikit-gmsh 0.37.0, you can use :func:`skgmsh.add` instead.

         Parameters
         ----------